rahmajerbi/Quadramind/Stream_Mining/Readme.md

 ## SBP_DBP_Forecasting.ipynb

-This Jupyter Notebook (`SBP_DBP_Forecasting.ipynb`) contains the code used for building the offline model.
+This Jupyter Notebook (`SBP_DBP_Forecasting.ipynb`) contains the code used for building the LSTM model for time series forecasting.
 It covers data preprocessing, model training, and evaluation for forecasting SBP and DBP values.

 ## prediction_utils.py